mrwatson-oss/nova/README.md

 If it doesn't, you can do it yourself via the `$ grunt wiredep` command.
 If that doesn't work the package is not installed properly (*check if it's there in the `bower_components` folder and the `bower.json` file.*)

-*To do: Make wiredep work for ui-components.html too*

 ## License
 The [MIT](http://opensource.org/licenses/MIT "MIT") License (MIT).